 Walk Three - Croiselles to Ecoust St Mein, starting at Croiselles Railway CWGC we walk across the Hogs Back where the 34th Division fought so fiercely 21 March 1918, we then take the railway cutting where the heavy guns of the 59th Division were located at the start of the battle, we end in the village of Ecoust st Mein and its small isolated cemeteries and far reaching views to Bullecourt.

-Wednesday 11 April 2018 Continuing the Retreat
+Wednesday 11 April 2018 - The Battle of the Lys

 Thursday 12 April 2018